Get Started

 Earnest Money: A Key Aspect of Real Estate Transactions

-Earnest money, often referred to as a “good faith deposit,” is a sum of money that a buyer provides as a demonstration of their genuine intention to proceed with the purchase of a property.
+Earnest money, often referred to as a “good faith deposit,” is a sum of money that a buyer provides.
+As a demonstration of their genuine intention to proceed with the purchase of a property.
 This deposit is submitted with the purchase offer and held in an escrow account until the transaction is finalized.
-The purpose of earnest money is to show the seller that the buyer is committed to the deal and serious about completing the purchase.
+The purpose of deposit money is to show the seller that the buyer is committed to the deal and serious about completing the purchase.

 The Role of Earnest Money: